 There are multiple types of Federal Firearms Licenses each enabling the person or company holding them to transact in different areas of the firearms business.
 The chart you see to the right (click on it to view in full size) shows all the different types of FFL’s available and gives a summery of each.

-At Forerunner 3DP we hold and FFL 07 which is a manufacturing FFL.
+At Forerunner 3DP we hold an FFL 07 which is a manufacturing FFL.
 This allows us to have customers ship their firearms directly to us for use on R&D projects, testing the fit up of prototypes, and for use as check fixtures during production runs.
 It also enables us to work as a contract manufacture making firearm parts for customers that are considered the registered (serialized) part of the fully assembled firearm.
 Without an FFL 07 it is impossible to manufacture any firearm part that requires a serial number to meet ATF requirements.

 Special Occupational Taxpayer for Manufacturing (SOT 02)

 Just like with the FFL system, there are various different classes of SOT as well, each allows the person or company that holds it the ability to transact in different parts of the National Firearms Act (NFA) business.
 At Forerunner 3D Printing we hold a SOT 02 which allows us to manufacture and serialize NFA firearms.
-These include:

 Device capable of being concealed on the person from which a shot can be discharged through the energy of an explosive